HamidPalang/cf-clean-ip-finder/README.md

 (Adjust the path if you cloned elsewhere.)

+1. Turn OFF your VPN – this is critical.
+      The script will remind you.
+Press Enter after disabling.
-1. Run the script:
+2. Run the script:

 ```bash
 bash cf_finder.sh
 ```

 1. Enter the number of random IPs (e.g., 80).
 More IPs = better chance but slower.
-2. Turn OFF your VPN (any VPN, proxy, or filter).
-      The script will show a message.
-Press Enter after disabling.
-3. Wait.
+2. Wait.
 The script will:
    · Test seed IPs
    · Generate and test random IPs
    · Pick the best IP
    · Test all SNI domains on that IP
-4. When finished, you will see two files in the same folder:
+3. When finished, you will see two files in the same folder:
    · cf_results_YYYYMMDD_HHMMSS.txt
    · cf_results_YYYYMMDD_HHMMSS.json
-5. View the results:
+4. View the results:

 ```bash
 cat cf_results_*.txt